redmorestudio/claude-mcp-marketing/README.md

 # Claude MCP for Marketing Professionals

-A simple one-click installer for the most useful Model Context Protocol (MCP) servers for marketing professionals using Claude.
+A simple installer for the most useful Model Context Protocol (MCP) servers for marketing professionals using Claude.

 ## What is MCP?

 Model Context Protocol (MCP) allows Claude to connect with external tools, websites, and data sources—dramatically expanding what it can do for you.
 With MCP, Claude can search the web, access your files, remember important information, and much more.

+## Prerequisites

+Before running the installer, you'll need to have the following installed:

+1. **Node.js** (Required for most MCP servers)
+   - Download and install from [nodejs.org](https://nodejs.org/) (LTS version recommended)
+   - After installation, verify it works by opening a terminal/command prompt and typing `node --version`

+2. **Python** (Required for Perplexity integration)
+   - Download and install from [python.org/downloads](https://python.org/downloads/) (Python 3.10 or higher)
+   - Make sure to check "Add Python to PATH" during installation (Windows)
+   - After installation, verify it works by typing `python --version` in a terminal/command prompt

+3. **Claude Desktop**
+   - Download from [claude.ai/download](https://claude.ai/download) if you haven't already

 ## What This Installs

-This simple installer automatically configures Claude Desktop with seven essential MCP servers for marketing work:
+This installer configures Claude Desktop with seven essential MCP servers for marketing work:

 1. **Brave Search** - For market research and trend analysis
    - Search for the latest industry trends and competitor information